slint-ui/slint/api/napi/cover.md

 ### Type Mappings

+The types used for properties in .slint design markup each translate to specific types in JavaScript.
+The follow table summarizes the entire mapping:

 | `.slint` Type | JavaScript Type | Notes |
 | --- | --- | --- |
 | `int` | `Number` | |